Skin Cancer in Australia – Can Increasing Melanin In Your Skin Protect You?

 More people are diagnosed with skin cancer in Australia than any other cancer combined.

 In fact, melanoma – a highly dangerous type of skin cancer is estimated to claim one life every hour.
 So what if you could lower your risk of skin cancer by changing the color of your skin?
-Ok, this is a big subject, so let’s start with the science.
+Ok, this is big , so let’s start with the science.
 Everyone has something in their skin called melanin, a biological pigment that gives us the color of our skin, hair, and eyes.

 The cells in our epidermis that make this pigment are called melanocytes and everyone has the same number of them, but everyone’s melanocytes make different amounts of melanin, and different kinds.
 Melanin serves a few very important purposes besides giving your skin its color.
 When you’re outside, your skin is being exposed to the ultraviolet rays of the sun.

 The UV radiation is just that radiation and prolonged exposure can damage the DNA of your skin cells.
 With enough damage, that DNA can start to malfunction and the life cycle of your skin cells is disrupted, potentially causing uncontrolled replication and leading to cancerous growths.
 Your body lookin’ out for you though and has a couple of defense mechanisms in place one of which is your melanocytes.
 Inside your melanocytes are little melanin-producing factories called melanosomes.